-An additional opportunity for compensation in Virginia is in the instance of a permanent injury.
-If you have a permanent injury, you may qualify to get an additional payment from the employer for this injury.
+An additional opportunity for a workers’ compensation claim in Virginia is in the instance of a permanent injury.
+If you have a permanent injury, you may qualify to collect workers compensation benefits and to get an additional payment from the employer for this injury.

-The Virginia Workers’ Compensation team at the Ritchie Law Firm has helped thousands of injured workers’ figure out the workers’ comp system.
+The Virginia Workers’ Compensation team at the Ritchie Law Firm has helped thousands of injured workers figure out the va workers compensation system.
 We have helped injured employees get the medical treatment they need and recover compensation for their lost time from work.
 Because workers’ comp in Virginia can be very complex, it is very important that you make correct decisions for your claim from the beginning.

 When your health and family are on the line, the Ritchie Law Firm goes into BATTLE for you!
 Don’t get hurt twice by letting the insurance company build its case against you.
 Call us TODAY!

 Call today 800-277-6124, fill out the form below or